Seneca-Scholars/SS-Status-C6/status.md

+##07/15/25
+Wajiw was not in office today so he assigned groups to work on creating a dynamic, meaning changing, table grid.
+Jode, Michael, and I created the bare bones of the table, but we had the idea to mimic Jeopardy and create a simple Jeopardy game.
+It is coming along, slowly but surely.
+This week is a busy week for me as I have a lot of school preparation to do, meetings with NSBE, BSU, and ensuring I get season tickets for football this fall.
+My sister did not do my hair last night as I had a busy evening, but
+I will wash it tonight.
+Wash days can either be therapeutic or exhausting.

 ##07/14/25
 Today, I am done with my Zodiac/Hogwarts site.
 Is it complete?
 Well it functions on a basic level, but it is time to pivot and incorporate what I have been learning with CSS.
 Also, it seems like everyone else is aiming for more engaging programs, so I